codeformuenster/muenster-jetzt/frontend/README.md

-# Münster Jetzt Frontend
+# Münster Update Frontend

-The front end to Münster Jetzt.
+The front end to Münster Update.
 It includes a web app for mobile, tablet and desktop browsers and a kiosk mode for big displays.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more about [Create React App](https://github.com/facebook/create-react-app) in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).